-- Attitude - demonstrating a positive and winning attitude in all Sports by the way you think or feel about your teammate and opponents (win or lose) which is reflected in your behavior.
+- Attitude - demonstrating a positive and winning attitude in all sports by how you think or feel about your teammates and opponents (win or lose), reflected in your behavior.

-- Character - demonstrating positive moral qualities, ethical standards, principles in winning, and losing.
+- Character - demonstrating positive moral qualities, ethical standards, and principles in winning and losing.

 - Ethics - demonstrating moral principles that govern a person's behavior or the conducting of an activity.

 - Fairness - demonstrating impartial and just treatment or behavior without favoritism or discrimination.

 - Honesty - demonstrating the quality of being honest; telling the truth always.

 - Avoid yelling and cursing at coaches and umpires/referees.